pjsimba16/TrackingAsia-EAI/README.md

   - InfoM: Information for each data series of monthly frequency.
   - MonthData: Where you can input the series name and datapoints of monthly frequency.

+  Reminders:
+  - The current version of the program is optimized to run with quarterly GDP data as the target variable and monthly indicators for other data series.
+You may encounter errors if you use any other frequency data series.
-  Reminder: Ensure that data series titles are uniform across data and info sheets.
+  - Ensure that data series titles are uniform across data and info sheets.

   ### Select Indicators